 “Strong we are on the open steppes,” Andil declared, looking from one chieftain to another.
 Many others had since come to the center of the conflict that had almost exploded just outside their true enemy’s stockade.
 “Therefore let us open this place.
 Bring out ropes, and fire, and let us burn down this stockade, and what we cannot burn we will tear down.
 Then all shall have the chance to prove their valor upon the open field, both we and our enemies.”
 He would not have been able to come up with such a plan himself, but a conference of the Wisers, who were less prone to infighting than the chieftains, had settled upon it while the warriors flung their strength and broke upon the walls.
 Then the chieftains deemed this plan wise, and preparations were made, and battle joined once more.

 There were not nearly enough arrows.
 Vere had shouted at the guards during the first assault when the focus had been upon the gate not to waste arrows on those wheeling futilely about the walls, but he had not always been heeded, and now, with horsemen milling about the walls, piling up brush for burning, and throwing up loops of rope to rip posts from the ground, they were nearly out of arrows, while the shafts still flew thick and black and deadly from the savages outside.
 At least they were leaving the gate alone, perhaps deciding that it was better to cut their losses there, though it was still technically the weakest point of the makeshift fortification.
 His guardsmen thought he was a genius for ordering them to construct the stockade two days past, but Vere cursed himself for a fool for not getting them out before the tribesmen had arrived.
+He could still hardly fathom how they had travelled so fast.

-Fortunately, he had at least anticipated that fire was the most likely tactic against his wooden barricades, and he had ordered the guardsmen to dig every bare patch of dirt within the borders during the brief reprieve from battle; that soil was now being flung over the walls at an alarming rate against any fire that the barbarians outside managed to kindle.
+He had at least anticipated that fire was the most likely tactic against his wooden barricades, and he had ordered the guardsmen to dig every bare patch of dirt within the borders during the brief reprieve from battle; that soil was now being flung over the walls at an alarming rate against any fire that the barbarians outside managed to kindle.
 Unfortunately, many of the logs had begun to smolder despite those efforts, catching quickly because of how charred and dry they were from the starfall.
-Other guards ran about, watching for ropes, and cutting them with hatchets or swords whenever they saw a loop pass over the spiked logs that formed the thin wall that was the only barrier they had against a four hundred strong cavalry charge.
+Other guards ran about, watching for ropes, and cutting them with hatchets or swords whenever they saw a loop pass over the spiked logs that formed the thin wall that was the only barrier they had against a four-hundred-strong cavalry charge.

 Once, a group of savages actually vaulted over the wall to the stockade’s interior, unsheathing their bronze scimitars and hacking wildly at anything they saw; they must have made spectacular leaps from horseback to clear the barrier.
 Vere rushed over, his own steel blade glittering cold and deadly against their warmer bronze weapons, and showed them the meaning of swordsmanship.
 No others made such an attempt, which Vere counted fortunate; his defenders, already stretched thin, could ill-afford to do battle both inside and outside the stockade.
 Already the wall was looking patchy or damaged in places where logs had been broken or burnt through or torn away, and arrows flew with terrifying accuracy through those small openings, making them ever harder to defend.